• Skip to main content

 Kids will be amazed to learn just how much Shakespeare's influence abounds in modern day speech.
 Memorizing a few famous passages should be easy as they've probably heard them a few times already.

-As mentioned above, you should definitely start with Ken Ludwig's book, How to Teach Your Children Shakespeare.
+As mentioned above, you should definitely start with Ken Ludwig's book, How to Teach Your Children Shakespeare but grab our printable chock full of quotes.

 I've put together a printable some fun-to-learn and very short quotes (Lord, what fools these mortals be!), as well as a selection of hilarious insults that kids will enjoy (You scullion!
 You rampallian!
 You fustilarian!
 I’ll tickle your catastrophe!).